ibm-cloud-docs/appid/iam.md

 ## User roles
 {: #iam-roles}

-The scope of an access policy is based on a users assigned role.
+The scope of an access policy is based on a user's assigned role.
 {: shortdesc}

 Policies enable access to be granted at different levels.
 Some of the options include: